Samsung/tizen-docs/docs/guides/web/w3c/ui/media-query-w.md

 ## Creating a Liquid Layout

-To enhance the user experience of your application, you must learn to define media queries to determine the styles to be used in the Web document.
-This example creates a simple Web document with a liquid layout that organically changes according to the device resolution to show the optimized layout on both portrait and landscape modes.
+You can use media queries to determine the styles to be used in a Web document.
+The following example creates a simple Web document with a liquid layout that organically changes according to the device resolution to show an optimized layout on both portrait and landscape modes:

 1. Define a page with title and content elements: